eovchinn/KIT_LU_pipeline/README.md

 - `export KIT_LU_DIR=PATH_TO_KIT_LU_pipeline`
 - `source PATH_TO_KIT_LU_pipeline/lupipeline.setenv.sh`

-d) if you use SSH, make sure that your .bash_profile starts .bashrc, otherwise env variables won't be exportet.
+d) If you use SSH, make sure that your .bash_profile starts .bashrc, otherwise env variables won't be exportet.
 It can be done by adding the following lines to .bash_profile:
 ```
 if [ -f ~/.bashrc ]; then
   . ~/.bashrc